Data Science Catalog

 Introduction

 The Data Science major is designed to prepare students to be part of the Big Data movement that is transforming our world.
 Companies, government agencies, and not-for profit organizations have all realized the tremendous value that in depth understanding of their data holds for organizations.
-Students in this major will be well prepared to enter the business world as an analyst, to enter graduate programs in data science, and even continue on into Canisius College’s Master of Science in Data Analytics degree program.
+Students in this major will be well prepared to enter the business world as an analyst, to enter graduate programs in data science, and even continue on into Canisius University’s Master of Science in Data Analytics degree program.

 At the same time students develop skills in technical areas such as mathematics, computer science and business, they will also benefit from the Canisius Liberal Arts Tradition which develops the critical thinking skills, communications abilities and ethical grounding so much in demand by employers.
 Like all majors at Canisius, class sizes are small and personal attention is key.